bernvaughn/LabTemplate/README.md

 This describes the purpose of the lab in a few sentences.

-Compiling:
+## Running:
-To run the program, compile it with g++ and then run the executable.
+If there are any special steps needed to compile, install or run the program, list them here.

 ## Files
 main.cpp: The main program.